nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Searching for tasks using keywords: `find`
-Finds tasks that contain any of the given keywords.<br>
+Finds tasks that contain any of the keywords entered.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> Only full words will be matched e.g. meeting will not match meetings
+> Descriptions that contain a substring of any of the keywords entered will be returned as well (e.g. 'meeting' will match 'meetings'). <br>
-> Tasks matching at least one keyword will be returned (i.e. OR search).
+> Tasks matching _at least_ one keyword will be returned

 Examples:
 * `find meeting` <br>
-  Returns all tasks with the keyword meeting.
+  Returns all tasks with the substring "meeting" in the description.
 * `find lunch dinner` <br>
-  Returns any task with lunch or dinner.
+  Returns any task with "lunch" or "dinner" as substrings in the description.

 <br>
 #### Updating a task: `update`
-Updates the <i>entire task</i>, the <i>description</i> of the task or the <i>date</i> of the task.<br>
+Updates the <i>entire task</i>, only the <i>description</i> of the task or the <i>date</i> of the task.<br>
 Format (task): `update INDEX task UPDATED_VALUE` <br>
 Format (description): `update INDEX description UPDATED_VALUE` <br>
 Format (date): `update INDEX date UPDATED_VALUE`